-For more information on these and other volunteer opportunities, please contact Constituent Relations Sheila Nordin at 814-836-6176 or email@example.com
+For more information on volunteer opportunities, please contact Constituent Relations Sheila Nordin at 814-836-6176 or firstname.lastname@example.org

 Eric has been an Asbury Woods volunteer for the past four years.
 He is a valued member of the Saturday Volunteer Animal Care Crew and in this role helps provide proper care to the Nature Center’s live animals with feeding, handling, assisting with preventative medical care, cleaning animal cages, and assisting in presenting the weekly Erie Wild! live animal program.
 He also helps to train new animal care volunteers.
 Eric also spent many hours filming, edited, and got permission to post a short announcement about the Asbury Woods "Adopt An Animal" program to help raise funds for the care of the animals.
 He has an announcement ready to air as well about the annual Honey Harvest Festival and has a few other film projects in the works.
 Eric also represented Asbury Woods on the float at the McDowell Homecoming Parade.
 Eric is someone that can be counted on to be there and not leave until the job is finished.
 Thank you Eric, we all appreciate your dedication to Asbury Woods.